Home

 The DBAs want to keep control over all of the SQL Server Databases - how can I accommodate them and use AppMetrics?

-If I want to send AppMetrics alerts to MOM, does each machine running the AppMetrics agent, require a Management License for MOM?
+If I want to send AppMetrics alerts to SCOM, does each machine running the AppMetrics agent, require a Management License for SCOM?

 Why don’t I see the Client IP or ASP URL in the AppMetrics Reports with ASP.NET applications?
 I saw them with my ASP applications?